freegggg0705/GoogleAppScriptArchive/readme.md

 > Alternatively, use wallabag host in PC
 > Alternatively, use rssodolist with morss.it
 >
 JINA_GAS.gs using JINA fetch html then use Google appscript to fetch the html through regex (For 403 blocking google appscript politepol and fetchrss and without usable to use)

+newsblurAPIfetch.gs : fetch articles text by newsblur api upon article hash by gonna need decoding process line by line for chinese (For fetch articles saved in newsblur use)